Ventricular tachycardia

 This may be:

 Other problems affecting the structure of your heart may also lead to ventricular tachycardia.
-These include problems that you’re born with (congenital heart disease), such as the conditions called long QT syndrome and Brugada syndrome.
+These include problems that you’re born with (congenital heart disease), such as long QT syndrome and Brugada syndrome.

 It’s also possible to get ventricular tachycardia if you don’t have any underlying problems with your heart.
 Certain things can trigger ventricular tachycardia if you’re already at risk.
-These may include:
+Ventricular tachycardia causes can include:

 Symptoms of ventricular tachycardia

 If you have brief episodes of ventricular tachycardia that stop on their own, you may not get any symptoms at all.
-But symptoms of ventricular tachycardia can include:
+But ventricular tachycardia symptoms can include:

 Diagnosis of ventricular tachycardia

-If you see your GP with symptoms of an arrhythmia, they’ll want to ask about your symptoms and examine you.
-They’ll also ask about your medical history.
-Your doctor will check your pulse and blood pressure and listen to your heartbeat.
+If you see your GP with symptoms of an arrhythmia, they’ll ask about your symptoms and examine you.
+They’ll also ask about your medical history and family history.
+Your doctor will check your:

 GP Subscriptions – Access a GP whenever you need one for less than £20 per month